Chapter 23

 of that name were invariably good eggs.

-Eric at home, Dutch Eric had long unkempt, almost dreadlocked dark
+Dutch Eric had long unkempt, almost dreadlocked dark

 brown hair and a highly infectious bellicose laugh.
 When we arrived